gavinmcfarland/plugma/packages/website/content/docs/1-plugin-manifest.md

 ## Plugin files

-When defining the relative file paths for the `main` code and the `ui`, they must point to the source files, not the build files.
+When defining the relative file paths for the `main` code and the `ui`, they must point to the entry point for the code and ui source files, not the build files.
 This allows you to organize and name your source files as you prefer.

 ```jsonc
 {